Electronic article surveillance: Concealed EAS systems

-These new types of systems have caught on lately as there are no visible pedestals or hindrance in the store facade.
-These systems are installed below the floor and dropped from the ceiling and can then protect merchandise of retailers from being stolen.
-There are site conditions and other parameters which enable them to be successfully installed but often it has now been noted that malls insist on concealed system as a mandate to improve the shopping experience.
+Concealed EAS systems have no visible pedestals or hindrance in the store facade.
+These systems are installed below the floor and dropped from the ceiling and can protect merchandise of retailers from being stolen.
+There are site conditions and other parameters which enable them to be installed, but often malls insist on concealed system as a mandate to improve the shopping experience.